n7ekb/cps-import-builder/README.md

   --zone_order           set the zone_order flag; if set, 'MyZoneOrder.csv'
-                         must be present in the input files directory; useful for CPS targets that support zone file import/export --tg_filter            set the tg_filter flag; if set, 'Digital-Repeaters- MyTalkgroups.csv' must be present in the input files directory
+                         must be present in the input files directory; useful for CPS targets that support zone file import/export --tg_filter            set the tg_filter flag; if set, 'MyExcludedTalkgroups.csv' must be present in the
+                         input files directory
-  --rptr_filter          set the rptr_filter flag; if set, 'Digital-Repeaters-
+  --rptr_filter          set the rptr_filter flag; if set,
-                         MyRepeaters.csv' must be present in the input files directory
+                         'MyExcludedRepeaters.csv' must be present in the input files directory
   --debugmode            set the debug flag for troubleshooting

 ```